Interlibrary Loan FAQ

 Keep in mind, the actual due date is determined by the lending library.
 Check back on the request to see the actual due date.
 Please contact our Interlibrary Loan Team if you have any questions about renewals.

-Stop by the Access Services Desk on the 5th floor of the Goodman Building to pick up your items.
+Stop by the Library Services Desk on the 5th floor of the Goodman Building to pick up your items.
 Don't forget to bring your FIT ID to check out the materials.

 All of our theses are digitally available to purchase through ProQuest.
 Interlibrary Loan can provide the table of contents and bibliography and/or one chapter of the thesis.
 Or connect with us on Ask the Library for more information on obtaining a copy of a thesis.